ArchI3Chris/ESP8266-DHT11-Both-Values/README.md

 ## Notes

 This is not final and perfect.
 This was intended to be an exercise for beginners and still is.
 This just shows some potential improvements and an extension of the original code.

+## Use

+DHT11 needs 5V input, ground and a data connection to the ESP8266.
+In my case on the ESP-12E the I've used the G pin for ground (USB connect at the bottom, right hand side second from the bottom), the D1 pin for the data connection (right hand, second from top) and for the 5V input the VV pin (left side, third from top).
+Don't forget to replace SSID and password for your own wireless network.
+Once you've uploaded, you'll find the IP address for the website in the serial monitor output in your Arduino IDE.